 WHILE YOU’RE AT IT, LET’S BE FRIENDS!
 FOLLOW ME ON PINTEREST FOR MORE EASY RECIPE IDEAS.

-Prep Your Veggies
+Prep Your Fresh Veggies

-As simple as these individual veggie cups are, I don’t recommend making them too far in advance of your occasion.
-The veggies can get kind of wilty and dehydrated if they’re exposed in the refrigerator if they’re not covered (covering them loosely with plastic wrap can help prevent this).
-And the cups do take up quite a bit of room, which is always at a premium in our fridge.
+As simple as these individual veggie cups are, they’re best when filled with crisp raw vegetables.
+Cut vegetables can get kind of wilty and dehydrated if they’re exposed in the refrigerator without being covered, although covering them loosely with plastic wrap is a great way to help prevent this.
+Not to mention, the cups do take up quite a bit of room, which is always at a premium in our fridge…